julianlf2/SC1015-Final-Project/README.md

 ## Conclusion

-- We are able to determine whether a driver would end up in the Top 5 with relatively high accuracy in the context of Singapore using Machine Learning Models
+- We are able to determine whether a driver would end up in the Top 5 with relatively high accuracy in the context of Singapore using Machine Learning Models.
+- Teams can utilise the same approach in different countries.
+While the accuracy of the models might differ, overall, the model should still prove effective in predicting the Top 5.
-- However, some variables are hard to obtain when spectating a race in real time for fans who wish to predict the top 5, but the grid / starting positions of the drivers can be quite a suitable and reliable starting indicator of whether the driver would end up in the top 5.
-From there, as the race moves forward, we are able to input the rest of the variables to better increase our prediction accuracy.
+- However, some variables are challenging to obtain when spectating a race in real time for fans and teams who wish to predict the top 5.
+The variable starting grid positions of the drivers can however be quite a suitable and reliable indicator, available before races, helping us predict whether the driver would end up in the top 5.
+From there, as the race moves forward, we are able to input the real time race variables to better increase our prediction accuracy.
+Teams can utilise this information to help them make better decisions mid-race, improving their chances of top positions.
-- SVM and Logistic Regression could not perform as well as Random Forest, even with the hyperparameters tuned
+- SVM and Logistic Regression could not perform as well as Random Forest, even with the hyperparameters tuned.
+Ultimately, Random Forest together with GridSearchCV procured the best prediction model.
-- Actions for F1 teams: Teams and drivers need to commit fully during qualifiers, hire better drivers and have more practice to improve their consistency, have more investment into R&D and increase amount of pit stop practices and employ better strategies
+- Actions for F1 teams: Teams and drivers need to commit fully during qualifying to secure good starting grid spots.
+Employ better drivers and have practice more to improve their consistency.
+Direct more investments into R&D to build a better car.
+Increase frequency of pit stop practices and employ better pitting strategies such as an undercut.

 ## What we have learnt from this project?
+- Support Vector Machines and SVM kernels
+- Logistic Regression and their folds
-- Logistic Regression, SVM and Random Forest machine learning models
+- Random Forest Search
-- Hypertuning our parameters using GridSearchCV
+- Hypertuning machine learning model parameters using GridSearchCV
+- Precision, Recall, F1 score
+- Upsampling, Random sampling and One-Hot Encoding.
+(One-Hot Encoding was removed from the notebook as we realised that it caused the classification accuracy of the machine learning models to drop)

 ### References
 1. https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.cross_val_score.html